The Coolest Things to Do in Orlando, Florida—Beyond Its Theme Parks

 Check Out The Art Scene

-Perhaps surprisingly, Orlando is home to a flourishing art scene, with more galleries and museums than you can probably fit into a single trip.
+Perhaps surprisingly, Orlando is home to a flourishing art scene, with more world-class galleries and museums than you can probably fit into a single trip.
 After checking off the African and Ancient Americas exhibits at the Orlando Museum of Art, stop by the Charles Hosmer Morse Museum of American Art in Winter Park to see an impressive collection of pottery, paintings, and decorative art—including the world’s most comprehensive collection of works by renowned artist Louis Comfort Tiffany.

 If your artistic inclinations are more modern and eclectic, pay a visit to Mills 50, an urban district famous for its unique city art projects and murals.
 For more contemporary art, The Redefine Gallery is a must-see, with new exhibits opening monthly.
 If you visit Orlando on the third Thursday of the month, you’ll be able to participate in the monthly gallery hop, where thousands of art lovers come together in the Downtown Arts District for food, shopping, and everything else the city has to offer.

 - The Best Weekend Trips in Florida (Go Now!)

 - The Best Places to Go Apple Picking in the U.S. (And Where to Stay)

 - 20 Things to Do for Free in Orlando Right Now

 Get in the loop.